Construction of quantum states with special properties by projection methods: Introduction

 \rm

+Note that if the mathematical theory shows that the desired global state exists, then one may design experiments to realize the construction.
+Otherwise, one has to modify the requirements so that the construction is realizable.
+(Of course, establishing a physical realization of quantum states is a different challenge altogether.)
+Also, one may use the mathematical results to predict the properties of the global state if some properties of the reduced states are given or observed.
+In the extreme case, one may conclude that there are errors in the measurements of reduced states if the mathematical theory suggests that the desired global state cannot exist.

+Let us now go back to the mathematical aspect.
 For a bipartite system, if $\rho_1 \in D_{n_1}$ and $\rho_2 \in D_{n_2}$, then $\rho = \rho_1\otimes \rho_2 \in M_{n_1n_2}$ is a global state having reduced states $\rho_1$ and $\rho_2$.
 However, it is not easy to construct a global state with prescribed eigenvalues.
 Researchers have used advanced techniques in representation theory (see \cite{Hy,Kly2} and their references) to study the eigenvalues of the global state and the reduced states.
 The results are described in terms of numerous linear inequalities even for a moderate size problem (see \cite{Kly2}).
 Moreover, even if one knows that a global state with prescribed eigenvalues exists, it is not possible to construct the density matrix based on the proof.
 It is not easy to use these results to answer basic problems, test conjectures, or find general patterns of global states with prescribed properties.
-For multipartite system with more than two subsystems, the problem is more challenging.
+For a multipartite system with more than two subsystems, the problem is more challenging.
 Not much results are available.
 For example, for a tripartite system, determining whether there is a state $\rho \in D_{n_1n_2n_3}$ with given reduced states $\rho_{12} \in D_{n_1n_2}$ and $\rho_{23} \in D_{n_2n_3}$ is an open problem.

-In this paper, we will use projection methods to study Problem 1.1.
+In this paper, we will use convex analysis, optimization techniques on matrix manifolds, etc. to obtain algorithms to solve the problem by projection methods.
 Matlab programs are written based on these algorithms and numerical examples are illustrated.
 The numerical results reveal new patterns leading to new insights and research problems on the topic.
+Our paper is organized as follows:

-In Section 2, we will focus on the bipartite systems.
-Using convex analysis and optimization techniques on matrix manifolds, we obtain algorithms based on projection methods to solve Problem 1.1.
-In Section 3, we extended the results to multipartite systems with more than two subsystems.
-Proofs can be found in Appendices \ref{proofs1} and \ref{proofs2}.
+In Sections 3-5, we will focus on the bipartite systems and obtain algorithms based on projection methods to solve Problem 1.1.
+In Section 6, we extended the results to multipartite systems with more than two subsystems.
+Proofs can be found in Appendices \ref{proofs1}-\ref{proofs6} and numerical examples are given in Section 7, to illustrate the algorithms used.